kristenkwong/website-2019/_projects/frienDB.md

 link: https://friendb.herokuapp.com/
 enddate: 2017-3-31
 title: frienDB
-summary: FrienDB is a simple web application, simulating a social media service, running on Heroku with the Postgres add-on.
+summary: FrienDB is a web app, simulating a social media service, running on Heroku with the Postgres add-on.
 The app contains a home page with all users and posts with their content, individual pages for users, displaying more detailed information, as well as their posts.
 banner: /assets/images/projects/frienDB.png
 readmore: false
 ---